why we are here

 Gina terms herself as a lifelong Biophiliac, a lover of all life.

-After leaving Art collage where she studied Spatial Design Gina spent most of her 20’s and 30s running a design business in London.
+After leaving Art college where she studied Spatial Design Gina spent most of her 20’s and 30s running a design business in London.

 She lived in Kent and spent a lot of her time at home growing food and practicing permaculture systems.